 This is where you determine whether you want to send your message as a push notification, an in-app message, or both.

-- On-screen Placement — Set where you want the in-app message to appear in the screen when the mobile app user opens the app.
-Choose from top (the default), middle, or bottom of the screen.
+- On-screen Placement — Set where you want the in-app message to appear on the screen when the mobile app user opens the app.
+Choose from the top (the default), middle, or bottom of the screen.

 - Days Before Expiration — Enter a time limit between when you send the mobile message to when it will no longer appear in the screen.
 This setting is useful to not display messages to users who open their mobile app after the message is no longer relevant.